All your questions, answered.

 Are restrooms available?

-There will be extremely limited restroom access before and after your tour.
+There will be restroom access before and after your tour.
 There is no restroom access during your tour so please plan ahead.

 Are face masks required for guests?

 All Northwest Trek staff members will be wearing face coverings.
-We strongly encourage you to bring a face covering as well.
 You do not need to wear one in your vehicle during your Wild Drive experience.
-However, you will need one if you leave your vehicle to use the restroom in the park either before or after your tour.
+However, you will need one to visit the core area of the park or the restrooms either before or after your tour.
 We require everyone 5 and over to wear a face covering while inside Northwest Trek.
 Learn more.

 May I smoke in my vehicle on the tour?